SIRAHFF/documentation/docs/source/AMBER/Tutorial-7.rst

      quit

 .. caution::

-	This is a critical step when preparing membrane systems to simulate with AMBER.
+	This is a critical step when preparing membrane systems to simulate with Amber.
 In this case, the new box dimensions were set after some trial and error tests to allow for limited overlap between periodic box images.
 An excessive overlap may lead to important atom clashes an eventual system explosion during minimization/simulation, while insufficient overlap may impact the membrane cohesivity at PBC boundaries leading to pore formations or other issues.

 Run the CPPTRAJ application application to adjust the size of the simulation box: